 The vast majority of place-based open data is published at at least one of the following geographies.
 Output Areas and Super Output Areas are standard areas that were primarily designed for the publication of the Census.
-They have been designed to be fairly homogenous in terms of population size, so that you can compare like-for-like when looking at changes over time & when comparing different areas and different datasets.
+They are fairly homogenous in terms of population size.
+So, you can compare like-for-like when looking at changes over time and when comparing different areas and different datasets.

 Output Areas (OAs): These are the smallest of the geographies that data is published at and have an average population of about 310 residents (the table below shows the upper and lower thresholds).
-Not very much data is published at this level, although Census outputs are.
+Not very much data is available at this level, although many Census outputs are.

 Lower Layer Super Output Areas (LSOAs): LSOAs have an average population of 1500 people or 650 households.
 A lot more data is available directly at LSOA level, including the majority of the data included within our tool, Local Insight.

 Middle Layer Super Output Areas (MSOAs): MSOAs have an average population of 7500 residents or 4000 households.
 There are some datasets out there that are published at MSOA level as the smallest geography – for example estimates on prevalence of different health conditions.

 |Source: Office for National Statistics|

 The whole of England and Wales can be broken down into these constituent areas – or building blocks (Scotland and Northern Ireland are a different story).
 OAs nestle within the boundaries of LSOAs, LSOAs nestle within the boundaries of MSOAs and MSOAs nestle within the boundaries of Local Authorities.

 These geographies are really useful in providing the structure for collecting, processing, storing and aggregating data, as well as being a great unit to show comparison.
 However, they do have one pretty big drawback and that is people do not tend to relate to them, at all.
 There are no names associated with LSOAs and they cut across neighbourhoods rather than aligning with real communities on the ground.